 Thankfully I had some delicious leftover chicken drumsticks, so I served them to him alongside this Lentils Stuffed Acorn Squash.
 Whenever I asked him, ‘how’s the dish?’, he would reply that the chicken was delicious.
 And that he was refusing to talk about “the dish” because he knew I was fishing for some feedback for the blog.
 Haha, little did he know that despite his advert attempt to dodge an appearance in this post, he was destined to find himself in my cross-hairs again.

 Here’s the deal.
-I know him so well, that I know when he really likes something and doesn’t want to admit it just because it doesn’t have a meat in it.
+I know him so well, that I know when he really likes something and doesn’t want to admit it just because it doesn’t have meat in it.
 He pulled the same routine with this Truffled Butternut Squash and Mushroom Soup.
-In that instance he told me he would not be talking about it, but with every spoonful he would close his eyes and and moan with contentment.
+In that instance, he told me he would not be talking about it, but with every spoonful, he would close his eyes and moan with contentment.

 So when he said, he told me that he was not going to be talking about this Lentils Stuffed Acorn Squash, I knew he loved it.

 Ingredients needed to make this Lentils Stuffed Acorn Squash

 Actually it’s hard not to love this dish.
 The combination of flavors is just epic.
 Here’s what I used for this Lentils Stuffed Acorn Squash: